Orwell Astronomical Society (Ipswich)

 Theme: Halley's Comet.

-After experiencing only one clear evening out of four during the first Open Weekend in 1985 to observe Halley's Comet, the OASI Committee decided to organise an additional four public observing evenings on Wednesday 11, Thursday 12, Saturday 14 and Sunday 15 December.
+After experiencing only one clear evening out of four during the first Open Weekend in 1985 to observe Halley's Comet, the Committee of OASI decided to organise an additional four public observing evenings on Wednesday 11, Thursday 12, Saturday 14 and Sunday 15 December.

 Unfortunately, in the month between the November and December Open Weekends, the weather did not improve.
-Skies were filled with cloud and rain apart from brief clear periods of up to perhaps an hour on the Wednesday and Sunday.
+Skies during the Open Weekend were filled with cloud and rain apart from brief clear periods of up to perhaps an hour on the Wednesday and Sunday.
 Often the Observatory was empty apart from members of OASI.
 We offered the few visitors who did arrive the opportunity to visit again on any clear Wednesday.
-On the following Wednesday, 18 December, the sky did clear, and the dome was again busy for about an hour as some of the visitors took up our offer.
+On the following Wednesday, 18 December, the sky did clear, and the dome was again busy for about an hour as some visitors took up our offer.

 Roy Gooding